Since the early 1990s, RPC has

 way to zoning data for the region's communities throughout many years.

-The RPC also hosts many datasets and maps we have made for communities
+The RPC also hosts many datasets and maps made for communities

 for various projects.